cupy/cupy/docs/source/tutorial/type_check.rst

    x_type.shape[0] == self.in_size

-However, the latter condition doesn't know meanig of this value.
+However, the latter condition doesn't know the meaning of this value.
 When this condition is not satisfied, the latter code shows unreadable error message::

   InvalidType: Expect: in_types[0].shape[0] == 4  # what does '4' mean?